FullMetalNicky/FullMetalEngine/README.md

 # FullMetalEngine

 FullMetalEngine is a wannabe game engine.
-Currently it contains a basic implementation of the rendering engine, and a simple physical simulation component.
+Currently it contains a very basic implementation of a rendering engine, some utilities, and soon to come is a small physics simulation component.
 The development of the engine started at mid 2017, and since then I lazily work on it on the weekends.

 I tried to make it as cross-platform as possible.
 It was tested on Windows 10 and Ubuntu 16.04, but I can't really vouch for any other OS.

-## New Features!
+## Future features!
+  - Lights!
+  - A real pipeline
+  - Text rendering
+  - Widgets, if I'm really feeling masochistic
-  - Hmm....
+  - Physics simulation module
+  - A project containing simple usage examples

 ## Installation

 FullMetalEngine depends on the following libraries: